Current Volunteer & Donation Needs

 • Volunteer Emergency Team (VET) Leaders – be a part of a group that assists in an emergency by organizing and deploying volunteers to support the needs in the community.
 Click here to learn more about this opportunity.

 • Handmade Masks and Mask Holders – Volunteers are needed to sew masks and 3-D mask holders for our nonprofit organizations in need.
-Completed items can be dropped off at the American Legion in Fairfax City.
 Click here to learn more about this opportunity.

 Volunteers of America Chesapeake